-Meeting the Painting Estimator is the first time a customer meets the painting company.
-It all starts with an email request or a phone call.
-Then an appointment is scheduled to discuss the project.
-In a small company, the owner wears many hats including the sales manager’s hat.
-Other companies have a dedicated sales manager and estimator.
+In a very small company, the owner wears many hats including the sales hat.
+It is common for the painter to do estimating straight after work, without even having a chance to get out of the painting whites.
+There is nothing wrong with that if the prospective customer can meet in the evening.
+Other companies have a dedicated sales manager and estimators.
 Karon is the estimator and sales manager for Ecopainting, a Toronto area painting contractor.
 I asked Karon to share some of her experiences with us in this blog.

-Trying to keep this more interesting, the questions are slightly different than what is typical.
-Being on time, or calling if you are late, and being a good listener etc, are all valid points of discussion.
+In trying to keep this blog interesting, the questions are slightly different than what is considered typical.
+Comments such as being on time, or calling if you are late, being a good listener, etc, these are all valid points and worth mentioning.
 But they have been discussed extensively everywhere else.

 What are some common things customers say when calling for an appointment?